electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ---
 title: Audi Q6 e-tron
 linktitle: Audi Q6 e-tron
-description: Audi Q6 e-tron will have a world premiere in 2022
+description: Audi Q6 e-tron will have a world premiere in 2022 and will be the fourth all-electric model from Audi.
+It is built on the new PPE platform created together with Porsche.
+Expected to come in different variants and be the most sporty all-electric SUV from Audi.
 weight: 4
 ---